Fábio Carvalho (footballer, born 2002): Brentford

 On 12 August 2024, Carvalho joined Brentford on a five-year deal, with a further one-year option.
 He scored his first Premier League goal for Brentford in a 5–3 victory against Wolverhampton Wanderers on 5 October 2024.
-He netted a late equalizer in a 2–2 draw against Chelsea on 13 September 2025.
+He netted a late equaliser in a 2–2 draw against Chelsea on 13 September 2025.
+He then suffered a season-ending ACL injury during training in late November 2025.

 International career

 Carvalho has represented England up to under-18 level.

 Carvalho was called up to Portugal's under-21 team on 17 March 2022, ahead of European Championship qualifying games against Iceland and Greece.

 In October 2022, he was named in Portugal's preliminary 55-man squad for the 2022 FIFA World Cup in Qatar.
 However, he was not selected as part of the final 26-man squad.